mstksg/inCode/copy/entries/type-levels.md

 `LTI`/`EQI`/`GTI` in order to know how to specialize `SCons`.
 So, we use `sConsMin` to wrap this up for clarity.

+How did I know this?
+I basically tried writing it out the full messy way, bringing in as much witnesses and pattern matching as I could, until I got it to compile.
+Then I spent time factoring out the common parts until I got what we have now!

 Note that we use a feature called "Type Abstractions" to "match on" the existential type variable `q` in the pattern `SCons @q y ys`.
 Recall from the definition of `SCons` that the first type variable is the minimum value of the sublist.

-And just like that, we made our `insertSortedList` type-safe!
-We can no longer write it incorrectly: it always inserts sortedly, by *construction*, enforced by GHC.
-We only had to use one unsafe function (with `error`), but that was only because we used GHC's TypeNats...if we used our own inductive types, all unsafety can be avoided.
+And just like that, we made our `insertSortedList` *type-safe*!
+We can no longer return an unsorted list: it always inserts sortedly, by *construction*, enforced by GHC.
+Well, we did cheat a little with `error`, that was only because we used GHC's TypeNats...if we used our own inductive types, all unsafety can be avoided.

 Let's write the function to *merge* two sorted lists together.
 This is